 Category D violations are the least severe; each violation of this Category is investigated and disposed of by the Sergeant or the Supervisor over the employee's area of assignment.
-The first and second sustained violations in this Category within a 12-month period are subject to documented corrective counseling and documented verbal reprimand, respectively.
-Subsequent alleged Category D violations within a 12-month period are investigated as Category C violations.
+The first and second sustained violations in this Category within 12 months are subject to documented corrective counseling and documented verbal reprimand, respectively.
+Subsequent alleged Category D violations within 12 months are investigated as Category C violations.